-Line diameter will be tested in the 0,53 mm slot.
+Line diameter will be tested in the 0.53 mm slot.
 The fly line may not fit in.

-- 29.6.
+- 29.5.
 A maximum of three flies is permitted which must not be closer to each other than fifty cm, measured eye to eye, hanging freely.
-The number of flies allowed will be specified in Rule Modifications. - 29.7.
-All flies must be attached to the leader in such a way that neither they nor their droppers move or slide along the leader material. - 29.8.
-All flies must be dressed on barbless single hooks, tandem flies are not allowed. - 29.9.
-If the equipment used and/or flies used are assessed by the controller as repeatedly causing excessive harm to the fish, the use of such flies/equipment may be disallowed by the Controller (after agreement by the Sector Judge or IS) - 29.10.
-Attractor chemicals and the use of light emitters in flies is forbidden. - 29.11.
-Appendages that alter the original concept of an artificial fly or bodies made of moulded/shaped plastic, moulded/shaped silicone or moulded/ shaped rubber are banned (moulded/shaped imitations of worms, eggs, baitfish, maggots, twisters...).
-Round material is acceptable, as it is extruded.
+The number of flies allowed will be specified in Rule Modifications. - 29.6.
+All flies must be attached to the leader in such a way that neither they nor their droppers move or slide along the leader material. - 29.7.
+All flies must be dressed on barbless single hooks, tandem flies are not allowed.

+- 29.8.
+If the equipment used and/or flies used are assessed by the controller as repeatedly causing excessive harm to the fish, the use of such flies/equipment may be disallowed by the Controller (after agreement by the Sector Judge or IS). - 29.9.
+Attractor chemicals and the use of light emitters in flies is forbidden. - 29.10.
+Appendages that alter the original concept of an artificial fly or bodies made of moulded/shaped plastic, moulded/shaped silicone or moulded/shaped rubber are banned (moulded/shaped imitations of worms, eggs, baitfish, maggots, twisters...).
+Rubber or extruded round material, exceeding the bend, shank or eye of the hook is not allowed with exception of maximal diameter 0,53 mm used for leg imitations (diameter shall be checked with measuring gauge unstretched).